velitasali/notes/_posts/2020-10-19-film-studies-3-1.md

 The most common way of applying this rule is in a dialogue where one character appears in reverse (as if in a mirror) to the other.
 You can also call this *reverse shot*.

-Breaking this rule means you want the audience to be aware of something out of balance or of a change in state.
-For instance, the character may be a thief hiding something and in a dialogue with a police officer, the shot can show the mismatch in axis, stating that the character is not having an eye-contact with the officer.
+Breaking this rule means you want the audience to be aware of a change in state or something out of balance.
+For instance, the character may be a thief hiding something and the shot can show the mismatch in axis in a dialogue with a police officer, stating that the character is not having an eye-contact with the officer.

 Another example to this could be a character who was once weak gaining power on on another character.
 The shot could slowly change the angle where the new angle defining the moment in which the power shifts.

 ## Establishing Shot

-An _establishing shot_ defines the scene, and the place and signal the audience that the next shots (e.g., close-up) will belong to this scene and place.
+An _establishing shot_ defines the scene, and the place and signal the audience that the next shots (e.g., a close-up) will belong to this scene and place.

 ## Opening Shot

-An _opening shot_ is a technique where a single shot goes for a several minutes without interruption.
-For example, this can show a large neighborhood where the story will take place including the places where the individual shots will take place.
-A director can use this so that the audience can know where a shot is taking place and where it is relative to the other places.
+An _opening shot_ is a technique where a single shot goes on for a several minutes without interruption.
+For example, this can show a large neighborhood where the story will take place including the places for the individual shots.
+A director can use this so that the audience can know where a place is relative to the other places.

 ## Mise en Scene (Mizansen)

 Mise-en-scene is the every other task that a directory has to handle in order to achieve a level of consistency.

 This can be deciding which style of clothes to use, or at which angles to shoot.
 You can call this the *planning phase*.